2019’s Greenest States

 Note: This composed metric is based on data from Alliance for Water Efficiency’s “2017 Water Efficiency and Conservation State Scorecard” report.

 - Carbon-Dioxide Emissions per Capita: Full Weight (~7.50 Points)

 - Methane Emissions per Capita: Full Weight (~7.50 Points)

 - Nitrous-Oxide Emissions per Capita: Full Weight (~7.50 Points)

 - Fluorinated Greenhouse-Gas Emissions per Capita: Full Weight (~7.50 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, American Chemistry Council, United Health Foundation, Natural Resources Defense Council, International Plant Nutrition Institute, American Council for an Energy-Efficient Economy, Green Building Council, National Renewable Energy Laboratory, Bureau of Transportation Statistics, Department of Energy, United States Department of Agriculture, Information Technology Industry Council, Environmental Protection Agency, Energy Information Administration and U.S. Geological Survey.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, American Chemistry Council, United Health Foundation, Natural Resources Defense Council, International Plant Nutrition Institute, American Council for an Energy-Efficient Economy, Green Building Council, National Renewable Energy Laboratory, Bureau of Transportation Statistics, Department of Energy, United States Department of Agriculture, Information Technology Industry Council, National Conference of State Legislatures, Environmental Finance Blog, Alliance for Water Efficiency, Environmental Protection Agency, Energy Information Administration and U.S. Geological Survey.

 Was this article helpful?